 For example, an 81.5 cm RAD gives a 444 mm target frame reach.
 The best frame for this rider will have 424 – 444 mm of reach.

 NOTE: This assumes average proportions.
 If your proportions are outside the average (many are), you might benefit from a bike selection consultation.

 Go to the geometry charts for bikes you’re interested in.
 Ignore all bikes whose reaches don’t fit you.

-Warning: If you’re under about 5’9″ (175cm), it will be very hard to find bikes that fit.
+Warning: If you’re under about 5’9″ (175cm), it will be more challenging to find new bikes that fit.
 Open your mind to other brands and models.
 Don’t be too proud to ride a bike designed for teenagers.
 And don’t freak out if the bike that fits you has 27.5- or even 26-inch wheels.
 A proper fit is way more important than wheel size or suspension travel.

 5. Dial in the details using the RideLogic calculator

-Since you’ve measured your RAD, ignore the left column.
-Use the right column to play with the frame, stem, handlebar and stem numbers until you get the fit you love.
+Use the calculator to play with the frame, stem, handlebar and stem numbers until you get the fit you love.